 Bethesda House partners with local justice officials to provide opportunities for individuals to complete community service hours and to receive on-the-job training.
-Nelson Mandela Former President of South Africa

-Schenectady Job Training Agency (SJTA) is active in referring high school students to the Agency for on- thejob training opportunities through the Federal Work Study Program.
+Schenectady Job Training Agency (SJTA) is active in referring high school students to the Agency for on-the-job training opportunities through the Federal Work Study Program.
 Each summer the agency is able to work with two (2) - three (3) high school youth on specific job skills through coaching and mentoring.
 These youths gain a greater understanding of what it means to work for the first time in a professional setting.